hs-esslingen-it-security/Awesome-LLM4SVD/README.md

 The SLR analyzes 227 studies published between January 2020 and June 2025 and provides a structured taxonomy of detection approaches, input representations, system architectures, adaptation techniques, and dataset usage.

 To support reproducibility and structured comparison, we publicly release:
-- A curated list of surveyed **papers**, along with their categorization (LINK).
-The README will be continuously updated to track the latest papers.
+- A curated list of surveyed **papers**, along with their categorization can be found [here](https://github.com/hs-esslingen-it-security/Awesome-LLM4SVD/tree/main/taxonomy).
+This README will be continuously updated to track the latest papers.
 - A list of the most commonly used **datasets**, including download sources

 <br>